Block withholding resilience: Modified Bitcoin protocol

 \end{theorem}

-\begin{proof} During an attack cycle, among the $N' (\tau)$ blocks that are mined by the attacker we consdider $\Orph_A$, resp. $\Off_A$, the number of official, resp. orphan, blocks.
-Also, we denote $N (\tau)$ blocks mined by honest miners and among them $\Off_H$, resp. $\Orph_H$, the numbers of officialm resp. orphan, blocks mined by honest miners.
+\begin{proof} During an attack cycle, among the $N' (\tau)$ blocks that are mined by the attacker we consider $\Orph_A$, resp. $\Off_A$, the number of official, resp. orphan, blocks.
+Also, we denote $N (\tau)$ blocks mined by honest miners and among them $\Off_H$, resp. $\Orph_H$, the numbers of official resp. orphan, blocks mined by honest miners.
 We have

 and $G (\tau) = \Off_A$.

 Orphan blocks by honest miners are public and will be registered sooner or later in the official blockchain.
 Only the orphan blocks of the attacker can remain secret.
 Therefore we have,